• Skip to primary navigation

 This post may contain affiliate links.
 Please read our disclosure policy.

 Some nights, regular old pork chops just won’t do.
-If you want to amp up the flavor, mastering these gochujang pork chops is easier than you think—in fact, this recipe is so simple that it comes together in less than 30 minutes.
+If you want to amp up the flavor, mastering these gochujang pork chops is easier than you think—in fact, this recipe comes together in less than 30 minutes.
 With my tried-and-true method, you’ll get the juiciest chops with a perfectly smoky and caramelized glaze every time!

 Gochujang Pork Chops on a platter at the dinner table

-If you haven’t had Korean pork chops before, you’re in for a real treat.
-This is one of my family’s favorite recipes and one I make whenever I’m craving bold, punchy flavors without a lot of effort in the kitchen.
+If you haven’t had gochujang pork chops before, you’re in for a real treat.
+This is one of my family’s favorite recipes and one I turn to whenever I’m craving bold, punchy flavors without spending a lot of time in the kitchen.
+The gochujang marinade brings the perfect balance of savory, smoky, sweet, and spicy, and it caramelizes beautifully as the pork cooks.

 Why this gochujang pork recipe works